qubiit/pdpg/readme.md

 ### Traditional approach:
 `Postgresql <> psycopg <> ORM <> Pandas`

-In this example, we tried to dicth ORM and directly contact psycopg as it is the go-to driver for Python.
+In this example, we tried to dicth ORM and directly contact to psycopg as it is the go-to driver for Python.

 ### Benchmark